 The agency has requested a Madrid judge consider whether Google is guilty of two counts of "collecting and storing data without the owner's consent", and two counts of "recording protected data without legal permission and without the owner's agreement".

 The agency said that it believes data on the location of Wi-Fi networks, along with the identification of their owners, and personal data including names and surnames, users names and or passwords was captured by Google.
 Read more here.

 The offences each carry a maximum fine of €300,506 and €601,012 respectively.
 Google also stands accused of illegally transferring the data to the United States, and could be looking at a total hit of €2,404,048 - if the court decides to impose the maximum sanction.

 Google handed over the offending data to the authorities back in July, El País notes.
 The Data Protection Agency's director, Artemi Rallo, quantified it as 13 gigabytes, equivalent to "6,590 copies of Don Quixote".*

-Judge Raquel Fernandino of the capital's Magistrates' Court number 45 acted on a complaint by the Asociación para la Prevención y Estudio de Delitos, Abusos y Negligencias en Informática y Comunicaciones Avanzadas (Association for the Prevention and Investigation of Crime, Abuse and Malpractice in Information Technology and Advanced Communications), that Google may have breached Article 197 of the Penal Code.
+In August, Spain's snappily-titled Asociación para la Prevención y Estudio de Delitos, Abusos y Negligencias en Informática y Comunicaciones Avanzadas (Association for the Prevention and Investigation of Crime, Abuse and Malpractice in Information Technology and Advanced Communications), hit Google with a similar legal action.

-A Google spokesman said yesterday: "We're working in every country with the authorities and legal bodies to answer any questions they may have.
-Our final aim is to delete the data according to our legal obligations and in consultation with the relevant authorities."
+A Google spokesman said back in August: "We're working in every country with the authorities and legal bodies to answer any questions they may have.
+Our final aim is to delete the data according to our legal obligations and in consultation with the relevant authorities." ®